Brunei travel guide

 In 2018, the holy month of Ramadan is expected to start on 17 May and finish on 16 June.

 His Majesty The Sultan and other members of the Bruneian Royal Family are highly revered and public criticism of them would cause great offence.

 On 22 October 2013 a new Sharia criminal code was enacted.
-The new code sets out severe corporal penalties and punishments, including death, for a variety of offences and in some cases will apply to non-Muslims.
-Phase 1 was implemented from 1 May 2014, with offences punishable with a fine, imprisonment or both.
+The code sets out severe corporal penalties and punishments, including death, for a variety of offences and in some cases will apply to non-Muslims.
+Phase 1 was implemented in May 2014, with offences punishable with a fine, imprisonment or both.
 Phases 2 and 3, which include more severe penalties, are subject to further legislation before implementation.

 Possession of pornographic material is illegal.

 Homosexual activity is illegal.
 See our information and advice page for the LGBT community before you travel.

 There are severe penalties for drug offences in Brunei including, in some cases, the death penalty.
 Other crimes may attract caning and lengthy prison sentences.

 The sale of alcohol in Brunei is prohibited.
 Non-Muslims over 17 years of age may import duty free two bottles of wine or spirits and twelve cans of beer on entry into Brunei, but must declare them to the customs authorities on arrival and consume them in private.
 There must be at least a 48-hour gap between each import.
 Keep the customs slip in case of inspection.
 A list of other prohibited and restricted items is available on the Royal Customs and Excise Department’s website.